GeoscienceAustralia/dea-knowledge-hub/docs/_templates/home-v1.rst

       .. rubric:: User Guides

-      Learn how to use our products and services.
+      Find step by step instructions on how to use DEA products and services, as well as important reference articles and DEA publications.

       `Visit the User Guides </guides/>`_